sonicnotify/sonicnotify.github.io/_posts/2014-06-7-SearsHackathon.md

 ---
 layout: portfolio_entry
-title: We are here at the Sears Dev Hackathon
+title: We are here at the Sears Dev Hackathon, Part 1 what to do
 ---

 #SearsDevChallenge has started in NYC @GGoley CIO #Sears says he wants to increase app usage in store.
 Good, thats what we will do.